Our Stock Loss Lawyers Recover Money in Over 99% of Cases

 The answer to this question is “maybe.”
 The majority of brokerage firms have clauses in their agreements with clients that limit investors to arbitration in case of dispute.
 If your brokerage documentation does not contain such a clause, you may be able to sue the broker and/or brokerage firm in civil court.
 If you discover that your dishonest broker is unlicensed, you may need to go to sue in court to have a chance of recovering your money.

 Reach Out to A Stock Market Loss Attorney to Learn Your Legal Options.
-Call Wolper Law Firm at 800.931.8452.
+Call Wolper Law Firm, P.A. at 800.931.8452.

 What Can I Do if I Suspect that Broker Misconduct or Negligence Has Cost Me Money?